Note

 Information about this tab can be found here.

-Free fields of a product can be transferred from Xentral to Shopware 6, if you define the additional fields in the products under "Free fields" yourself.
-For this option to be available, you must first create the free fields in Shopware.
+Free fields of a product can be transferred from Xentral to Shopware 6 if you define the additional fields in the product under "Free fields" yourself.
+To make this option available, you must first create the free fields in Shopware.

-In the next step you create the actual custom fields.
-Via the button "New additional field" you can create a new additional field.
+In the next step, you create the actual custom fields.
+You can create a new additional field via the button "New additional field".

-The technical name is especially important here, because it will be needed later for the mapping.
+The technical name is particularly important here, as it is later required for mapping.

-Afterwards you can use the Free Fields tab to create a free field in Xentral to export it to Shopware.
+Afterwards, you can create a free field in Xentral using the Free Fields tab to export it to Shopware.

 -

-Free field Xentral → Selection of the free field via drop-down menu
+Free field Xentral → Selecting the free field using the dropdown Menu

 -

-Name in store → Name of text field in shop (Technical name)
+Designation in Shop → Name of the text field in the shop (Technical name)

-The free field will be shown as follows in the shop after the product export:
+The free field appears in the shop after an product export as follows:

 Information about this tab can be found here.